samene/surfers/docs/PROJECT_SUMMARY.md

 ## 🏆 Hackathon Impact

 This project demonstrates how modern technology can be leveraged to solve real-world safety challenges.
-The combination of IoT devices, AI detection, geofencing, and real-time notifications creates a comprehensive safety net for surfers while showcasing scalable microservices architecture suitable for production deployment.
+The combination of **AI-powered detection**, **5G network slicing**, **CAMARA APIs** (Linux Foundation), geofencing, and real-time notifications creates a comprehensive safety net for surfers while showcasing scalable microservices architecture suitable for production deployment.

 The system is ready for immediate demonstration and can be easily extended with additional features, integrations, and scaling capabilities for a full commercial product.